 I was working with a private coaching client the other day and she told me that she was very stressed out and anxious.
-No one wants to be stressed out, so it does start to make sense when some people mention that the use of products like CBD Cannabis is what helps manage their symptoms of stress.

 I asked her how much time she’s spending with herself, all alone, recharging.
 She said — very little.
 She said she felt sort of guilty about taking time for herself because that meant taking time away from her child and from her husband.